camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 * [How to configure a MySQL database](http://www.ironjacamar.org/doc/userguide/1.0/en-US/html_single/#ex_datasources_mysql)

-# Required Setup for Wildfly
+# Required Setup for Wildfly / JBoss EAP 7

 This section explains how to perform the required setup steps for Wildfly Application Server.